minzhuogoogle/gke_lab_monitor/README.md

 The script can be used to check cloud activity for particular user in specified time duration.

 # Prerequisite
-Before running the script make sure to install Google Cloud SDK.
+Before running the script make sure to install Google Cloud SDK, please refer to https://cloud.google.com/sdk/docs/quickstart-linux.
 This script needs to import logging library.
 To install logging library, run:
             pip install google-cloud-logging